pachterlab/seqspec/README.md

 # seqspec

-`seqspec` is a machine-readable YAML file for genomic library sequence and structure.
+`seqspec` is a machine-readable YAML file format for genomic library sequence and structure.
 It was inspired by and builds off of the Teichmann Lab [Single Cell Genomics Library Structure](https://github.com/Teichlab/scg_lib_structs) by Xi Chen ([dbrg77](https://github.com/dbrg77)).

 A list of `seqspec` examples for multiple assays can be found in the `examples/` folder.
 Each `spec.yaml` describes the 5'->3' "Final library structure" for the assay.
 Sequence specification files can be formatted with the `seqspec` command line tool.